Govindpuri

 Govindpuri is a colony in South East Delhi.
-It is recreated on top of an old graveyard and is surrounded by Kalkaji, Chittaranjan Park, and Tughlakabad.
+It is surrounded by Kalkaji, Chittaranjan Park, and Tughlakabad.
 The Violet Line of the Delhi Metro passes through the area and has a metro station by the name, Govindpuri.
 Govindpuri is supposedly reformed on a small hill, which was previously part of a cemetery.

 Constituency

 Lok Sabha Constituency

 Govindpuri comes under South Delhi (Lok Sabha constituency).
-The MP of the area is Ramesh Bidhuri.
+MP of the area was Ramesh Bidhuri.

 Vidhan Sabha Constituency

 It comes under Kalkaji Delhi Assembly Constituency.
 The MLA of the area is Atishi Marlena.